-First, Forth systems can continue to be implemented on a greater range of hardware than could be claimed by almost any other single language.
-Since only the Core word set is required, very limited hardware will be able to accommodate a Forth implementation.
+First, Forth-2012systems can continue to be implemented on a greater range of hardware than could be claimed by almost any other single language.
+Because only the Core word set is required, very limited hardware will be able to accommodate a Forth-2012implementation.